raspberrypi/style-guide/style-guide.md

 *   corrupted – use *corrupted*, not *corrupt* when describing data. *The file is corrupted.*
 *   crawl – fine as a transitive verb meaning "to sift through" when applied to search engines
 *   Creative Commons
 *   CSS – Cascading Style Sheets.
 Note capitalisation.
-Lower case *style sheets* can be used to refer to CSS documents: *Cascading Style Sheets (CSS) specifications enable a web designer to use style sheets to lay out a web page.*
+Lower case *style sheets* can be used to refer to CSS documents: *Cascading Style Sheets (CSS) specifications enable a web designer to use style sheets to lay out a webpage.*
 *   CSV – comma-separated values
 *   curriculum (pl. curricula
 *   cyber- – avoid as a prefix where possible: dated.
 If you do need to use it, don't hyphenate. *Cyberattack, cyberterrorism.*